Origin-Byte/sui-unity-sdk/README.md

 - Currently tested on Windows desktop and WebGL platforms
 - Tested with Unity 2021.3.9f1 LTS and greater

+### Try the live samples here: https://suiunitysdksample.z13.web.core.windows.net/

 ## Getting Started

-### To try everything out: Download this repository and open with Unity
+### To try everything: Download this repository and open with Unity

 The Samples are in ./Assets/SuiUnitySDK/Samples
 Open a Scene from ./Assets/SuiUnitySDK/Samples/Scenes